 The current COVID-19 pandemic is causing many problems for health care professionals and governments.
 As a result, public health institutions have to reorganize their operations to meet the demands of the crisis.
-Each county has to make these changes within their health care system.
+Each county has to make these changes within its health care system.
 Because of this, patients with other medical issues may develop complications in their treatment.

 In Italy, this situation is even more complex since it is the country with the worst outbreak of COVID-19.
 The following report details how medical professionals from Milan, Italy balance the needs of IBD patients amidst the pandemic.